Personal Computers and Telephones

 For more information on Computing Accounts, please visit: http://its.pomona.edu/start/students/new-student-information or view the Orientation video referenced above.

-Students receive a $10 print allocation per semester, which amounts to 500 pages of black and white laser printing.
+Students receive a $20 print allocation per semester, which amounts to 1,000 pages of double-sided black and white laser printing.
 Color printing, poster printing and transparency printing are also available for an additional charge.
 Additional print allocation may be purchased as needed.
-Seniors are granted an additional $10 allocation each semester.
+Seniors are granted an additional $20 allocation each semester.
 Print allocations roll over from semester to semester.
 For more information on Printing Services, please visit http://its.pomona.edu/services/printing/.

 Students can successfully complete their studies at Pomona without bringing a computer to campus; however, during peak periods such as mid-terms and finals, demand for public facilities increases and one may have to reschedule work and projects to non-peak hours to secure a computer.
 Most students prefer to bring their own computers to Pomona.
 Laptops provide extra flexibility and portability, as they can take advantage of the College’s wireless network.

 The Pomona College Network Guidelines require that you use up-to-date antivirus software on your computer.
 Microsoft Security Essentials is available free of charge from Microsoft for personally owned computers.
 Microsoft Security Essentials is fully supported and automatically updated by Microsoft.
-In addition to antivirus software, ITS strongly recommends using anti-spyware software on your Windows computer.
+In addition to antivirus software, ITS strongly recommends using anti-spyware software on your Windows computer, such as the free MalwareBytes Anti-Malware program.

 If you choose to bring a computer to campus, you should adequately insure your computing equipment.
 You should also purchase an extended warranty plan for your computer, in the event that any technical difficulties arise.
 ITS offers limited software and operating system support for student-owned equipment.
 For liability reasons, ITS employees cannot perform any hardware repairs on student-owned computers.